2025 Uttarakhand local elections

-The 2025 Uttarakhand Municipal general elections were held on 23 January 2025 to elect members of 100 of the 102 regular municipalities (Note: Excludes Badrinath, Kedarnath and Gangotri, which have an interim administration) in the state.
-Elections in Kichha and Narendranagar will be held later this year.
-There are 11 Municipal Corporations, 45 Municipal Councils and 50 Nagar Panchayats (Note: Includes Badrinath, Kedarnath and Gangotri, which have an interim administration) in the state of Uttarakhand.
-Elections were conducted in all of the 11 municipal corporations, 43 municipal councils, and 47 nagar panchayats.
+The 2025 Uttarakhand Municipal general elections were held on 23 January 2025 to elect members of 100 municipalities in the state.
+Elections were conducted in all of the 11 municipal corporations, 43 municipal councils, and 47 nagar panchayats and the results were declared on 25 January 2025.

+The elections were postponed for municipal council of Narendranagar and notified area council of Pati and Garhinegi.
+They were held later on 9 June 2026.
+Elections in Kichha and Sirauli Kalan were held on 22 September 2026.

+Elections were not conducted in the nagar panchayats of Badrinath, Kedarnath and Gangotri due to their status of temporary settlements.
+Local interim administration councils administer these three pilgrimage sites for a period of six months during the summers.
+Out of the 11 corporations in the local bodies, five were unreserved, three were reserved for the women candidates and one each for Other Backward Class, Other Backward Class Women and Scheduled Caste.

-The BJP won a landslide victory, securing 10 out of 11 municipal coroporations and winning the maximum number of chairperson seats in municipal councils and notified area councils.
+The BJP won a decisive victory and made notable gains, securing 10 out of 11 municipal corporations and winning the maximum number of chairperson seats in municipal councils and notified area councils.
 Congress, on the other hand failed to win any municipal corporation but managed to win some municipal councils and performed well in notified area councils.
 Independents dominated the election as they won the maximum number of seats owing to their strong performance in the wards of municipal councils and notified area councils.
 BSP also managed to win 1 municipal council and 1 notified area council, though its number of ward members decreased.

 Background

 The schedule of the tenure of urban local bodies in Uttarakhand excluding Roorkee, Bajpur, Selakui, Badrinath, Kedarnath, and Gangotri was supposed to end on 2 December 2023.
 However, elections were delayed due to the delay in delimitation of the constituencies and the publication of rolls.
 The term of the above-mentioned municipalities also ended on 22 November 2024.
 The election was held on 23 January and the results were declared on 25 January.
-The state election commission announced that elections will be held in all urban bodies barring Kichha and Narendranagar.
-The elections in Kichha and Narendranagar would be held later alongside the panchayat elections later this year.
+The state election commission announced that elections will be held in all urban bodies barring Kichha, Narendranagar, Sirauli Kalan, Pati and Garhinegi.
+The elections in Kichha, Narendranagar, Sirauli Kalan, Pati and Garhinegi were expected to be held later alongside the panchayat elections later this year, but were postponed.
+The elections for Narendranagar, Pati, Kichha, Sirauli Kalan and Garhnegi were held in 2026.